-In October 2022, having considered Myanmar's lack of progress and most of its action items still not addressed after a year and beyond the action plan deadline, the FATF decided that further action was necessary in line with its procedures.
-The FATF therefore calls on its members and other jurisdictions to apply enhanced due diligence measures proportionate to the risk arising from Myanmar.
+In October 2022, given the continued lack of progress and the majority of its action items still not addressed after a year beyond the action plan deadline, the FATF decided that further action was necessary in line with its procedures.
+The FATF calls on its members and other jurisdictions to apply enhanced due diligence measures proportionate to the risk arising from Myanmar.
 The FATF requires that as part of enhanced due diligence, financial institutions should increase the degree and nature of monitoring of the business relationship, in order to determine whether those transactions or activities appear unusual or suspicious.
-If no further progress is made by February 2025, the FATF will consider countermeasures.
+If no further progress is made by October 2025, the FATF will consider countermeasures.